dratini0/badge-website/docs/TiLDA_MK3/index.md

   defunct](https://badge.emfcamp.org/wiki/TiLDA_MK3/How_to_fix_NeoPixel)
 - MicroSD slot

-Harware files are available on GitHub [3](https://github.com/emfcamp/Mk3-Hardware).
+Hardware files are available on GitHub [3](https://github.com/emfcamp/Mk3-Hardware).

 NOTE: The WS2812B is actually on pin PB13, not X2 as shown below!